ConnerMcCabe/Jelly-Mercantile/README.md

 Next Steps:
 =====
+Adjust the login/ logout to appear in the same place, a fized spot on the far right of the nav bar Refactor the product line into a forEach so it will display any number of items Refactor the nav bar to be floating at the top rather than fixed in the top/middle Refactor the pages so there is less travel between pages with very little on them Add links to the businesses' social media in a partial footer

 In the furture I would like to add a community input area on the main page or allow comments on the products AAU, I would like to be able to access links to the businesses' social media AAU, I would like to see new featured items and read testimonials/ reviews from the initial loading page